 Here’s how you can minimize your risk for infection:

 Many people with HIV do not experience any systems until the late stages of the disease.
 In fact, the virus can live in your body for as many as 10 years – or more – without causing any obvious symptoms.
-Extreme fatigue, diarrhea, nausea, vomiting, fever and wasting syndrome can be some of the symptoms experienced at the late stages –when the disease has progressed.
+Extreme fatigue, diarrhea, nausea, vomiting, fever and wasting syndrome can be some of the symptoms experienced at the late stages –when the disease has progressed to AIDS.
 These symptoms are most often caused by the opportunistic infections that a weakened immune system has been unable to fight off.

 In the first 2 weeks to 30 days after infection, some may experience severe flu-like symptoms.
 It’s important to remember that not everyone who gets infected experiences these symptoms.